 The State of the Union address is a unique genre of presidential speech.
-Charles Beard commented, "Whatever may be its purport, the message is the one great public document of the United States which is widely read and discussed."13 Karlyn Kohrs Campbell and Kathleen Hall Jamieson have identified three repetitive, sequential rhetorical arguments in State of the Union addresses:
+Historian Charles Beard commented, "Whatever may be its purport, the message is the one great public document of the United States which is widely read and discussed."21 Karlyn Kohrs Campbell and Kathleen Hall Jamieson have identified three common rhetorical sequences in State of the Union addresses:

-- public meditations on values,
+- 1. public meditations on values;

-- assessments of information and issues, and
+- 2. assessments of information and issues; and

-- policy recommendations.14
+- 3. policy recommendations.22